MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4280-Loans-Grants/subpart-D-Rural-Microentrepreneur-Assistance-Program/section-4280.306.md

 ##### § 4280.306 Forms, regulations, and instructions. #####

-Copies of all forms, regulations, and instructions referenced in this subpart are available in any Agency office, the Agency's Web site at *http://www.rurdev.usda.gov/regs/,* and for grants on the Internet at *http://www.grants.gov.*
+Copies of all forms, regulations, and instructions referenced in this subpart are available in any Agency office, the Agency's website at: *https://www.rd.usda.gov/page/regulations-and-guidance/* and for grants on the internet at *www.grants.gov*.